-The University of Minnesota Extension is a three-way partnership between Sherburne County, the University of Minnesota, and the United States Department of Agriculture.
+The University of Minnesota Extension is a partnership between Sherburne County and the University of Minnesota to provide scientific knowledge and expertise to the public.
 Extension focuses on delivering high quality, relevant educational programs and research-based information in three core areas:

 The University of Minnesota Extension is the major outreach arm of the University of Minnesota, our state's land grant institution with a mission to serve the public through applied research and education.
 There are Extension offices on the University campuses, Research and Outreach Centers (formerly experiment stations), and in every county throughout the state to serve Minnesota's 87 counties providing the link between land grant research and Minnesota's citizens.